Montgomery County Public Schools

 Dr. Starr’s budget recommendation was built in collaboration with the Montgomery County Council of Parent-Teacher Associations and the three MCPS employee associations—the Montgomery County Education Association; the Service Employees International Union, Local 500; and the Montgomery County Association of Administrators and Principals.

 MCPS received internal and external input on the budget in a variety of ways, including focus groups and budget teams that included more than 200 employees, students, parents, and other community members.
-The recommended budget also reflects the Board of Education’s budget interests, which were discussed at Board meetings in July and September, and its core values.
-(Learn more about the Board of Education’s budget interests.)
+The recommended budget also reflects the Board of Education’s budget interests, which were discussed at Board meetings in July and September, and its core values. (

 Dr. Starr cautioned that this recommendation should be considered preliminary.
 The amount of state funding MCPS will receive has not been determined.
 Dr. Starr has estimated a $14 million increase in state revenue based on past trends in funding, but the actual amount won’t be known until Maryland Governor Martin O’Malley releases his budget in January.
 Also, negotiations on new contracts with the three MCPS employee associations are progressing, but have not been completed.
 Dr. Starr has not included any money in his recommendation for compensation increases in FY 2015.
 Once more information is available, Dr. Starr’s budget recommendation will be amended.